2018–19 Club América season

 The 2018–19 season was Club América's 6th consecutive season in the Liga MX, and 74th consecutive season in the top-flight of Mexican football.
-The club will participate in the Liga MX and the Copa MX.
+The club participated in the Liga MX and the Copa MX.

 Pre-season and friendlies

 Club América will precede their 2018–19 campaign with a series of friendlies to be contested in the United States.
 The matches were announced in May 2018.